 Tips for Parents:

-• Have an open conversation about how the school year may be different as a result of the pandemic.
+Have an open conversation about how the school year may be for your child.
 Listen without judgement and be emotionally available for your child.
 Answer their questions as best as you can or assist them to problem solve and find answers or solutions on their own.

-• Facilitate age-appropriate opportunities for children to make choices, giving them a sense of safety and control they may have lost as a result of the pandemic.
+Facilitate age-appropriate opportunities for children to make choices, giving them a sense of safety and control.
 Work on solutions together.
 Try brainstorming as a family or a group, or one on one with your child.
 You’ll be surprised at the solutions kids imagine for solving their problems, ones that fit perfectly with their circumstances.

 “It’s okay to be scared,” or “I’ll get through this.”